UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_01.md

 <a href="https://github.com/UBC-MDS/MCL-DSCI-011-programming-in-python" target="_blank">viewed
 online</a>.

-The `candybar.csv` file that we used in the last module is stored at this URL.
+The `candybar.csv` file that we used in the last module, is stored at this URL.

 You can see that it looks like a plain text file with each line being a